Republika Srpska: 16th to 19th centuries

 Ottoman rule in modern-day Republika Srpska saw another addition to its religious fabric—Islam.
 Members of the Bosnian Church, as well as many Orthodox and Catholic Bosnians, gradually converted to Islam.
 Ottoman rule left a profound architectural legacy in Bosnia and Herzegovina and Republika Srpska.
 The most famous mosque from this period is the Ferhadija mosque, located in Banja Luka.
 In addition, the subject of Ivo Andrić's book The Bridge on the Drina, Mehmed Paša Sokolović Bridge in Višegrad, was constructed by Mimar Sinan, the most famous Ottoman architect, in 1577, for Grand Vizier Sokollu Mehmed Pasha.
 Years earlier, the same Grand Vizier was born into an Orthodox family in a small town in Bosnia and taken from his parents as a child for upbringing as a janissary.
-His bridge is a symbol of the religious and cultural spans—and eventually conflict—that characterise Republika Srpska and Bosnia and Herzegovina.
+His bridge is a symbol of the religious and cultural spans—and eventually conflict— that characterise Republika Srpska and Bosnia and Herzegovina.

-With the Ottoman-Habsburg conflicts of the late 17th and 18th centuries, parts of northern Republika Srpska became a part of the Habsburg Empire for relatively short periods of time.
-Rule was more permanent following Austro-Hungarian invasion in 1878.
+With the Ottoman-Habsburg conflicts of the late 17th and 18th centuries, parts of northern Republika Srpska became a part of the Habsburg Empire for relatively short periods.
+The rule was more permanent following the Austro-Hungarian invasion in 1878.
 Characterised by economic and social development not seen in the by-then backwards Ottoman Empire, Austro-Hungarian rule was welcomed by many.
 However, many Muslims left Bosnia, leaving Serbs as the majority in the entirety of the Condominium.